 WHAT IS SILICOSIS?

-Silicosis is one of the oldest occupational diseases, yet it still kills tens of thousands of people worldwide each year.
-It is an incurable and irreversible lung disease caused by inhalation of dust containing respirable crystalline silica, characterized by scarring of the lung tissue in response to crystalline silica deposition.
+Silicosis is one of the oldest occupational diseases, yet it still kills thousands of people worldwide each year.
+It is an incurable and irreversible lung disease caused by inhalationof dust containing respirable crystalline silica.

 The global burden of silicosis is substantial.
-In fact, in 2000 an estimated 8,800 deaths and 486, 000 disability-adjusted life years were attributed to silicosis4.

-These figures do not include the burden from silica-related lung cancer or chronic obstructive lung disease5.
+In fact, in 2000 an estimated 8800 deaths and 486, 000 disability-adjusted life years were attributed to silicosis.
+These figures do not include the burden from silica-related lung cancer.

 - In the Brazilian state of Minas Gerais, more than 4500 workers with silicosis have been cumulatively reported.
-Silicosis had a 53.7 per cent prevalence rate among stone carvers crafting souvenir sculptures in Petropólis, Brazil 6.
-It is estimated that in the formal sector there are 2 million Brazilians in contact with crystalline silica for more than 30% of their working time, corresponding to 5.6% of the workforce 7. - In the USA, it is estimated that more than one million workers are occupationally exposed to free crystalline silica dust each year, some 59, 000 of whom will eventually develop silicosis8. - In Quebec, Canada, between 1988 and 1994 40 newly diagnosed workers were compensated for developing silicosis in the workplace.
-Twelve workers were less than 40 years old8. - The Colombian Government estimates that 1.8 million workers in the country are at risk of developing silicosis8. - In 2005, in Chile, it was found that there were 32 economic areas with silica exposure, and that 5.4% of the employed workforce is potentially exposed to this substance.
+Silicosis had a 53.7 per cent prevalence rate among stone carvers crafting souvenir sculptures in Petropólis, Brazil . - In the USA, it is estimated that more than one million workers are occupationally exposed to free crystalline silica dust each year, some 59, 000 of whom will eventually develop silicosis. - In Quebec, Canada, between 1988 and 1994 40 newly diagnosed workers were compensated for developing silicosis in the workplace.
+Twelve workers were less than 40 years old. - The Colombian Government estimates that 1.8 million workers in the country are at risk of developing silicosis.